 The blank page really is no excuse.
-There are so many ideas that can inspire the writer to action – this post simply looks at some of the ways you can generate topic ideas for your writing.
-There are simply no excuses any more for the non-fiction writer with so much going on in this planet, and everything (well almost everything) being visible it almost seems impossible to be devoid of an idea or two to write about, yet there are many writers that seem to come to a dead-end every time they open the virtual page.
+There are so many topic ideas that can inspire the writer to action — this post simply looks at some of the ways you can generate topic ideas for your writing.
+There are simply no excuses any more for the non-fiction writer with so much going on in this planet.
+Everything (well almost everything) is visible to all. it is almost impossible to have no ideas to write about, yet there are many writers that seem to come to a dead-end every time they open the virtual page.

 - Adding notes to Evernote any-time I think of something that needs saying